-activities or work projects that tend to conserve or safeguard the integrity of a natural feature, habitat or ecosystem.
-Facilities for eco-tourism may include recreational outfitters.
-Eco-tourism tends to result in a minimal or positive impact on the features observed or visited or tends to produce economic benefits from conservation.
+Eco-tourism: See "Cultural Tourism."

 Education: Facilities for the education of students, including public and private schools at the primary, elementary, middle, or high school level, vocational and technical schools.
 Accessory uses include play areas, cafeterias, recreational and sport facilities, auditoriums, and before- or after-school day care.

-Educational Institution: Any college, university, secondary, or higher educational facility beyond high school without an on-campus housing facility whichthat meets applicable StateCommonwealth requirements to award degrees and primarily teaches usable skills that prepare students for employment in a profession or trade.
+Educational Institution: Any college, university, secondary, or higher educational facility beyond high school that meets applicable Commonwealth requirements to award degrees and primarily teaches usable skills that prepare students for employment in a profession or trade.
 An educational institution does not have an on-campus housing facility.